temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 |               | 2.1 (default) |                 |

 Now imagine that version `3.0` doesn't have an explicit bug, but something about the business logic is less than ideal.
-We are OK with existing `3.0` Workflows running to completion, but we want new Workflows to use the old `2.x` branch.
+You are okay with existing `3.0` Workflows running to completion, but you want new Workflows to use the old `2.x` branch.
 This operation is supported by performing an update targeting `2.1` (or `2.0`) and setting it's set as the current default, which results in these sets: